This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Within this playground there are nine wilderness areas to explore, making it one of the best things to do near Las Vegas.

-You can fish, swim, boat, bike, hike and enjoy scenic drives.
+You can fish, swim, boat, bike, hike, and enjoy scenic drives.
 Or just relax with gorgeous desert views surrounding you.
+Whatever you choose to do, don’t miss the following Lake Mead attractions…

 We spent a week camping right on the shores of Lake Mead.
 We couldn’t have asked for a more serene and naturally beautiful setting.